-You can’t record a specific episode, though.
-Adding a TV series to My Stuff tells PlayStation Vue to record every episode as it airs.
+You can’t record specific episodes through PlayStation Vue.
+Adding a TV series to My Shows tells PlayStation Vue to record every episode as it airs.

 Some streaming services automatically replace a recorded episode with the on-demand version.
 PlayStation Vue only does this if the network insists on it.